wnsdudSoftkim/EP2021/FullStack/README.md

 ?
 Select which capability you want to add: <b>Lambda function (serverless function)</b>
 ?
 Provide an AWS Lambda function name: <b>cryptofunction</b>
 ?
 Choose the runtime that you want to use: <b>NodeJS</b>
 ?
-Choose the function template that you want to use: <b>Serverless ExpressJS function (In tegration with API Gateway)</b>
+Choose the function template that you want to use: <b>Serverless ExpressJS function (Integration with API Gateway)</b>

 Available advanced settings:
 - Resource access permissions